 Acquiring Images from Files

-Adaptive Vision Studio is not limited to any fixed number of image sources.
-Instead, image acquisition is a regular part of the library of filters.
+Aurora Vision Studio is not limited to any fixed number of image sources.
+Instead, image acquisition is a regular part of the library of filters (tools).
 In particular, to load an image from a file, the user needs to create a program with an instance of the LoadImage filter.

 Four steps are required to get the result ready: